nikipetrakos/nikipetrakos.github.io/_pages/cv.md

 ## Service and Leadership
 * **Biostatistics Equity, Diversity, and Inclusion (EDI) Committee**
-  * General committee member and outreach subcommittee member (Sep 2020 - present)
+  * General committee member and outreach subcommittee member (Sep 2020 - Oct 2021)
   * As a general committee member: Collaborate with other members to address EDI issues within the biostatistics department as well as in the greater system of academia
   * As an outreach subcommittee member: Work in a small group to further high school outreach via introductory R interactive modules, Q&A sessions, and expanding the biostatistics department's social media presence